Tw1ddle/haxe-kiwi-demo/README.md

 Build the app.
 Press the buttons at the bottom to use it.

 ### Notes ###
-If the demo does not look like it should or crashes then it may be due to a bug.
-If problems persist then contact me or open an issue.
+If the demo does not look like it should or crashes then please contact me or open an issue.